iamalhera/Oeba-Shop/README.md

 -[Status](#status)

 ## About the App
 It is an ecommerce webApp made with the help of HTML, CSS, JS, React, React-Router and some APIs.
 Its purpose was to extensively understand the use of useReducer + useContext as a state management.
 It is SPA made with react-router to perform client-side routing.
-This app also has a functinality od dark mode.
+This app also has a functinality of dark mode.

 ## Screenshot
 ![Landing Page](./src/assets/app_scr/landing-page.png)